DmitryEfimenko/ssr-with-i18n/article/part-1.md

 Now, if we select the language `ru` and refresh the browser, we'll see that the page loaded with the language `en` selected.
 The browser does not have a mechanism for remembering the selected language.
 Let's fix that.

-## Memorizing the selected language
+## Memorizing the Selected Language

 The Angular community has made many [plugins](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Fngx-translate%2Fcore%23plugins) enhancing the functionality of the ngx-translate package.
 One of them is exactly what we need - [ngx-translate-cache](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Fjgpacheco%2Fngx-translate-cache).
 By following instructions, we'll (1) install the package